Real-time Scattering in \phi^4 Theory using Matrix Product States: Introduction

-In $(1+1)$ dimensions, tensor-network methods --- in particular matrix product states (MPS)~\cite{milstead2013mps, verstraete2008mps,Orus2014-PracticalTN} combined with the time-dependent variational principle (TDVP) and tangent-space methods~\cite{haegeman2011tdvp,haegeman2016unifying,vanderstraeten2019tangent,milsted2013variational} --- provide a complementary route to real-time evolution in the thermodynamic limit.
-This approach has enabled simulations of false-vacuum collisions, Schwinger pair production, and gauge dynamics~\cite{Milsted2022-FalseVacuum,buyens2017,dempsey2025}, and was recently used by Jha \emph{et al.} to study real-time scattering in Ising field theory~\cite{Jha2025-IFT-MPS}.
+In $(1+1)$ dimensions, matrix product states (MPS)~\cite{milstead2013mps, verstraete2008mps,Orus2014-PracticalTN}, combined with the time-dependent variational principle (TDVP) and tangent-space methods~\cite{haegeman2011tdvp,haegeman2016unifying,vanderstraeten2019tangent,milsted2013variational}, provide a complementary route to real-time evolution in the thermodynamic limit.
+This approach has enabled simulations of false-vacuum collisions, Schwinger pair production, and gauge dynamics~\cite{Milsted2022-FalseVacuum,buyens2017,Pichler2016}, and was recently used by Jha \emph{et al.} to study real-time scattering in Ising field theory~\cite{Jha2025-IFT-MPS}.

 Here we extend TDVP-based uniform MPS (uMPS) methods to the interacting $\phi^4$ field theory with the goal of probing both its critical behavior and real-time two-particle scattering across the phase diagram.
-We focus on a fixed quartic coupling $\lambda = 0.8$ and use finite-entanglement scaling (FES)~\cite{milstead2013mps} to locate the quantum critical point and characterize the adjacent phases.
-The FES analysis yields an estimate for the critical mass-squared $\mu_c^2$ and provides a quantitative map of the symmetric, near-critical, and spontaneously broken regimes that we subsequently explore via scattering simulations.
+We focus on a fixed self-interaction parameter and use finite-entanglement scaling (FES)~\cite{milstead2013mps} to locate the quantum critical point and characterize the adjacent phases.
+The FES analysis yields an estimate for the critical mass and provides a quantitative map of the symmetric, near-critical, and spontaneously broken regimes that we subsequently explore via scattering simulations.

-We discretize the continuum theory with lattice spacing $a$ and work in units $a=\hbar=c=1$.
-The Hamiltonian is written as $H = \sum_i h_{i,i+1}$ with \begin{widetext}